 I saw that in Barrière Lake.
 There was a beautiful agreement to rebuild that community.
 The government walked away.
 I saw that in Kashechewan, where they had a plan to move them off.
 There was a signed agreement, and the government walked away from that.
 We had commitments to end the fights on child welfare, and the government walked away from that.

 For the government to be nice, saying that it is going to listen and saying, “Take down the barricades and blockades,” is not going to cut it with indigenous people who have been lied to time and time again.

 There is an urgency right now to try to de-escalate the situation.
 I am not saying anything less about the Wet'suwet'en and what is happening in the Wet'suwet'en territories and the discussion that needs to happen.
 We need to get this thing addressed.

 However, we need to get the trains moving and to give Canadians certainty that we are apprised of the seriousness.
 That is going to come from leadership from the .

-We also need to send a message to the indigenous youth who are marching across Canada and their allies that the issue of reconciliation is not dead.
+We also need to send a message to the indigenous youth and their allies who are marching across Canada that the issue of reconciliation is not dead.
 We just have not done a very good job on it.
 The issue of environmental crisis is real.
-The planet is burning and Canada has failed.
+The planet is burning, and Canada has failed.